meilisearch/docs-scraper/README.md

 In case of Google Cloud Identity-Aware Proxy, please specify these env variables:
 - `IAP_AUTH_CLIENT_ID` - # pick [client ID of the application](https://console.cloud.google.com/apis/credentials) you are connecting to
 - `IAP_AUTH_SERVICE_ACCOUNT_JSON` - # generate in [Actions](https://console.cloud.google.com/iam-admin/serviceaccounts) -> Create key -> JSON

+#### Keycloak Access: Identity and Access Management

+If you need to scrape site protected by Keycloak (Gatekeeper), you have to provide a valid Access Token.

+If you set the env variables `KC_URL`, `KC_REALM`, `KC_CLIENT_ID` and `KC_CLIENT_SECRET` the scraper authenticates himself against Keycloak using _Client Credentials Grant_ and adds the resulting Access Token as `Authorization` HTTP header to each scraping request.

 ### Installing Chrome Headless